xmarva/xmarva.github.io/_pages/about.md

 I’m a **Machine Learning Engineer**, currently focused on **Computer Vision** and **GenAI**.

-I’m all about creating ✨beautiful✨ Deep Learning.
+I’m all about creating ✨*beautiful*✨ Deep Learning.
 To me, beauty is a mix of clean code, creative ideas, efficient models, and solid results.

 It would be a very bold to claim I always succeed.
 Sometimes it’s a bit of a hot mess (who isn’t?).
 Still, I’m hooked on the idea of beauty and always chasing it.

-When I’m not lost in code you’ll find me out in nature, hiking or balancing life with Zen meditation and psychoanalysis.
-Also I firmly believe salmon nigiri is the pinnacle of existence 🍣
+When I’m not lost in code you’ll find me out in nature, hiking or finding balance through meditation.
+Psychoanalysis helps me to figure out myself and other humans.
+Also firmly believe *salmon nigiri* is the pinnacle of existence 🍣